 Yes.
 It really is good for you!

 Now, if you’re not a marathon runner I understand.
 I don’t run either.
-But if you sit in front of your laptop all day (whether you work from home or in a coffee shop) you will go braindead.
+But if you sit in front of your laptop all day, you will go braindead.
 I mean it.

 With regular exercise your posture improves, your digestion is better.
 Your creativity increases.
 You get more oxygen to your brain